What is Parturition?

-Parturition is the mechanisms of signaling the onset of labor (or) a procedure of delivering a fully grown or developed fetus after the completion of pregnancy period.
+Parturition is the mechanisms of signalling the onset of labour (or) a procedure of delivering a fully grown or developed fetus after the completion of pregnancy period.

 Signs of Parturition

 - Development of Mammary glands along with milk secretion.

 - Fully swollen vulva and relaxed pelvic ligaments.

 There are three stages of Parturition, which includes:

 Stage 1: Preparatory Stage- which is for 2 to 12 hours.

 This stage is characterized by the expanding of the cervix, permitting the uterus and vagina to open and become a continuous canal.
 In this stage, the soft birth canal and the bony birth canal are in relaxed phase and the fetus is in aligned stage along with the lubrication of the birth canal and enlargement of the cervix